axiangcoding/wt-profile-tool/README.md

 ### Get player's profile by userid

+> [!warning]
+> This method will not work properly due to https://github.com/axiangcoding/wt-profile-tool/issues/54

 After you have the userid, you can use another method to get player's profile.

 ```python